‘Tis the season for carols, Santa, mulled wine, and Christmas markets across Europe. Visit some of the best Christmas markets this holiday season.

 Best Christmas markets in Germany

-Germany is one of the leading countries when it comes to abundance of Christmas markets, where you can find one in pretty much every town.
+Germany is actually one of the leading countries when it comes to abundance of Christmas markets, where you can find one in pretty much every town.
 Find more in Expatica’s guide to the best Christmas markets in Germany.

 Any list of the best Christmas markets in Europe is not complete without Germany’s Christkindlesmarkt in Nuremberg.
 Dating back to the 1600s, the market, which is hosted yearly on the city’s Hauptmarkt, becomes filled to the brim with stalls.